TarunDS2003/Voting-Management-System/readme.txt

 7.Run the script http://localhost/voting management system

-username  Nurhodelta
+username  admin
 password  password

-Brought to you by: www.CampCodes.com
+Brought to you by: Tarun DS